Skip to main content

 --wait

---waitWait for the endpoint to be ready after creation
+--waitWait for the endpoint to be ready after creation.
+Cannot be combined with --json.

 Hardware

-List all the hardware options, optionally filtered by model.
+List all hardware options (optionally filtered by model and availability).

 Retrieve